-One often hears the phrase “technology is your friend” To what extent the friendliness/support is, in being a most effective “companion” to assist you to cope with your daily activities or business plans depends on how you embrace it.
+We often hear the phrase “technology is your friend” To what extent this friendliness is, to help you to cope with your daily activities or business plans depends on how you embrace it.

 Life can be chaotic.
-Which so much to do it is easy to frequently miss appointments; have to wait till you get to a PC to respond to emails or fail to remember contacts details.
-The worst is having to ask people often for their contact details/ business cards.
+Which so much to do it is easy to frequently miss important appointments.
+Delays often come from having to wait till you get to a PC to respond or not remembering contact details.
+The worst is having to ask someone repeatedly for their number or business cards.

-If that’s the case, you are getting it all wrong and definitely need this friend!
+If you often experience that, you are getting it all wrong and definitely need this friend!

 The need for emails

 Emails are on a progressive, disruptive path to eliminate postal services.
-It will, over and above its current instant delivery capability, also facilitate and encourage the acceptance of digitally signed documents.
+They even facilitate and encourage the acceptance of digitally signed documents.

-Most financial companies and legal institutions in most developed countries already accept digitally signed documents.
+Most financial companies and legal institutions in many developed countries already accept digitally signed documents.

-A digital signature confirms that the information originated from the signer and has not been altered, rendering it legally binding.
+Your digital signature confirms that the information originated from you and has not been altered through encryption.
+This makes it legally binding.

-We can now easily get in touch with our contacts: be it in the office or lounging around a park, watching your children play; even on board/at the underground train station.
+Thanks to emails, we can now also easily store and get in touch with our contacts.
+It could be in the office, lounging around a park, watching your children play; even onboard/at the underground train station.

 Additional email tools

-There are indeed other advantages to assist with decluttering emails.
-To alleviate the frustration of unimportant mails getting in the way of the ones you need to access frequently, a clutter service offered by Office 365.
+There are certainly advantages of decluttering your emails.
+This helps to alleviate the frustration of unimportant mails getting in the way of the ones you need to access frequently.
+For that, there is a clutter service offered by Office 365.

 With all that relevance of emails, it is critical that you source the best one – even if it costs a bit more than the (free) webmail services provided by Outlook (Hotmail), Gmail and Yahoo.

-Naturally, with a paid service, you should be almost freed from the scourge of spam and malicious items like phishing and viruses embedded in documents.
+Naturally, with a paid service, you will almost be freed from the scourge of spam and malicious items embedded in documents.
 In some cases, they are screened even before landing in your mailbox.

 More advanced features

-Other perks like a ‘catch-all service’, data loss prevention, in place-hold (both compliance features) and advanced threat protection can be added to these essential services for a more peaceful emailing experience.
+Other perks like a ‘catch-all service’, data loss prevention, in place-hold (compliance features), and advanced threat protection.
+You can add them as essential services to give you an even more peaceful emailing experience.

-You can, for instance, use In-Place Hold (also known as Litigation Hold) to place user mailboxes ‘on hold’ and preserve mailbox items permanently.
+You can, for instance, use In-Place Hold (Litigation Hold) to place user mailboxes ‘on hold’ and preserve mailbox items permanently.

 This feature is especially crucial for those in the financial and legal sectors – requiring emails and its contents to be preserved for a minimum of seven years typically.
 Security is the central factor that has kept the postal service in business – well at least for now.

-Here is a checklist when shopping around for a good email solution:
+Your checklist when shopping for a good email solution:

-• Should sync emails, calendar and contacts onto multiple devices – and it must always work!
+• Should allow you to sync emails, calendars, and contacts onto multiple devices – and it must always work!

-• Customizable domain (a .com or .net or any other you have bought), with the option to add more domains plus few email aliases. (info@ …sales@ etc).
+• Customizable domain (a .com or .net or any other you have bought), with the option to add more domains and email aliases. (info@ …sales@ etc).

-• Sync to an active directory – to keep user profiles and allow for ease of single sign-on or extra security features like two-factor authentication (This prevents unauthorised people from accessing your emails by pairing to your phone via an SMS code).
+• Sync to an active directory – to keep your user-profile and allow for ease of single sign-on or extra security features like two-factor authentication.
+(Prevents unauthorized people from accessing your emails by pairing to your phone via an SMS code).

-• Your mailbox (since you are storing contact details or using it along with a CRM or ERP solution) should be GDPR-compatible.
+• Your mailbox (since you are storing contact details or using it along with a CRM or ERP solution) must be GDPR-compatible.

-Finally, a good email hosting service should provide the ability to add features in future, like extra archiving space, advanced threat protection and enterprise voicemail (phone to email) capability.
-These are signs of a good email solution/offer.
+Finally, a good email hosting service should provide the ability to add innovative features in the future.
+These include extra archiving space, advanced threat protection, and enterprise voicemail.
+These are characteristics of a good email solution.

-Preparing yourself to use the solution can be free if you have the time.
-Most software suppliers like Microsoft (via Office 365) for example, have support sites with primary training material and “how-tos” on their websites.
+Preparing to use an email solution can be effortless if you have the time.
+Most software suppliers like Microsoft (Office 365), have support sites with primary training material and “how-tos”.